 To get started with guest blogging, you will need to find websites that accept guest contributions.
 Once you have found a few sites that you would like to contribute to, you will need to pitch them an article idea.
 If they approve your article, you will then write the article and submit it to them for publication.

-7. Monetize & Make Money
+7. Make Money With a Craft Blog

 Now that you know how to start a craft blog, it’s time to start monetizing your site so you can make money with your blog.
 There are a number of ways to monetize your blog, but the most common ones are advertising, affiliate marketing, digital products, and physical products.